gaochuntie/agisk_client/README.md

   https://github.com/gaochuntie/agisk_client/releases

-# Introduce : Agisk android app client
+# Introduce : Agisk android app client & GPT Partition Manager
-    This is a project regarding all disk/partition actions as xml configuration files.
+    This is a project regarding all disk/partition actions as xml configuration files.And include a GUI GPT Partition Manager.
     Such idea is the same as TWRP's ui-action.
     For example:
         <Action>